andrewbaxter/organixm/readme.md

 - `-A config.system.build.installer -o installer`

-  This will produce a symlink to the installer ISO image. `sudo cp installer /dev/disk/by-partlabel/my-usb-drive`
+  This will produce a symlink to the installer ISO image derivation. `sudo cp installer/iso/nixos.iso /dev/disk/by-partlabel/my-usb-drive`

 To use the image, just boot into it.
 It will automatically format the first disk it sees and install the version bundled with it, then shut down the computer.